 Amsterdam is not really a fashion city like London.
 There’s no fashion week here and that makes a big difference.
 I am working also in the fashion industry and I have the feeling that Amsterdam is more uniform minded.
 A lot of the same pieces are sold here which makes the general look or style when you look around in the streets very similar.
 In London it’s the complete opposite.
 Unique pieces are crucial there and everyone seeks there own style.
 It’s like painting to me.
 You’re an artist when you produce something new in your mind, and not just copy/paste someone else.

 What is your Headspot, Eyespot and Mouthspot in Amsterdam? *

 The Eyespot is definitely Haarlemmerplein.
 The W hotel rooftop bar and restaurant are my Mouthspot.
-I get most inspiration in the area where we are now, across Het EI.
+I get most inspiration in the area where we are now, across Het Ij.
 I really love graffiti and street artists who are working here are awesome.
 So that's my Headspot.